Directly Terms & Policies

 1.1 Except as modified below, the Terms shall remain in full force and effect; if there is any conflict between this DPA and the Terms or any other agreement between the parties, the provisions of this DPA shall take precedence.

-1.2 The European Union General Data Protection Regulation 2016/679 (“GDPR”) requires all Experts to contractually undertake certain data protection commitments with respect to Personal Data (as described below) they may Process on Directly’s behalf.
-To ensure compliance with the GDPR, Experts must agree to the terms of this DPA.
+1.2 The European Union General Data Protection Regulation 2016/679 (“GDPR”) requires all Expert Users to contractually undertake certain data protection commitments with respect to Personal Data (as described below) they may Process on Directly’s behalf.
+To ensure compliance with the GDPR, Expert Users must agree to the terms of this DPA.

 All capitalized terms used but not defined in this DPA shall have the meaning given to them in the Terms.